json-everything/json-everything-docs/_docs/schema/vocabs.md

 Once the constraints have all been collected, _JsonSchema.Net_ will move on to the evaluation phase, which creates an "evaluation" object for each constraint, which contains things that are specific to the current evaluation, including the local instance being evaluated, any options (which include the schema and vocabulary registries), and the local results object.

 For `maximum`, evaluation means we check if the value is a number.
 If not, we indicate that the keyword doesn't apply by calling `.MarkAsSkipped()`.
-(This tells _JsonSchema.Net_ that that any nested results don't need to be added.)
+(This tells _JsonSchema.Net_ that that any nested results don't need to be added to the output.)
 If the instance is a number, and it doesn't meet the requirement, then we fail the keyword with an error.

 > `maximum` doesn't have any nested results, but it's still good form to explicitly indicate this.
 {: .prompt-info }